memo/ofxMSATensorFlow/README.md

 ofImage.load doesn't work for some reason.
 FreeImage_Load fails.
 Neither does cvLoadImage (or cv::imread).
 If I don't use tensorflow, it works.
 If I use tensorflow, it doesn't.
 Just fails silently.
 Needs serious investigation.
 (So for the inception demo, I had to test it by converting jpgs to raw data in gimp and load them via ofBuffers :/)

 ## No system dialogs - see UPDATE below
-ofSystemDialog was linked with protobuf 2.6.1 whereas tensorflow needs protobuf>3.0.0 (not released yet, using dev version).
+Whatever it is that implements ofSystemDialog, was compiled with protobuf 2.6.1 whereas tensorflow needs protobuf>3.0.0 (not released yet, using dev version).
 So can't use ofSystemDialogs.
 Also needs investigation.

 ## X.h defines
 X.h was #defining a bunch of common words like Success, Status, None etc to ints.
 Those are class names in tensorflow so it was causing the compilation to fail.
 So before including any tensorflow headers I #undef them (I do this in ofxMSATensorFlow.h, so you don't have to do it).
 BUT there might be side effects.